 FAMD ordination

 To visualize the alpine seed germination spectrum, we performed a Factorial Analysis of Mixed Data (FAMD) as implemented in the package FactoMineR (Le et al., 2008).
-Roughly, FAMD ordination is a mix between PCA and MCA that allows to include continuous and categorical variables.
-We calculated the ordination at the species level, i.e. for each species we calculated a series of continuous and categorical traits.
+FAMD ordination combines the properties of PCA and MCA to jointly measure the variation of continuous and categorical variables.
+The ordination was performed at the species level, i.e. calculating a series of continuous and categorical traits for each species.
 We created a continuous variable for each germination cue (i.e. temperature, alternating temperatures, light, scarification, stratification and GA3).
 To do so, for each cue and species, we calculated a weighted average of the cue levels (cue levels were the temperature treatments in the case of temperature; for the other cues the levels were 0: absence and 1: presence), weighting by the germination propotion at each level.
 This approach underrepresents the importance of the levels that were not tested for a given species, but can serve as a proxy of germination cues when visualized across the whole dataset; it must be stressed that this stage of the analysis serves only for visualization and not hypothesis testing.
 For each species, we also calculated a single MGT (the min, i.e. the time taken at the most favourable treatment) and UNC (the mean).
 We conducted the FAMD only with the 293 species for which we had MGT and UNC values.
 We also included the continuous variables seed mass and embryo:endosperm, as well as the categorical variables dormancy class, distribution (alpine vs. generalist), life form and life span.

 Results

-Dormancy classes

-Most of the species had some type of seed dormancy (Fig. 2a), the most common one being physiological (PD).
-A minority of species were non-dormant (ND), and ND was slightly more frequent in generalist species.
-The most noticeable difference between generalist and strict species was in the morphological (MD) and morphophysiological (MPD) classes, which were more frequent in the strict alpine species.
-Physical dormancy (PY) was rare in both strict alpines and generalists.

-Seed mass and embryo:endosperm

-Both generalist and strict alpine species had a similar range of values for seed mass (Fig. 2b) and embryo to endosperm ratio (Fig. 2c).
-The values of seed mass ranged from 0.02 to 58 mg, with a median of 0.56.
-Embryo:endosperm encompassed the full range of potential values, from endospermic species with very small embryos (0.001) to non-endospermic seeds (1).
-The median value was 0.34.

 Germination temperature

-Temperature had a positive effect on the final germination proportion (Fig. 3a), indicating a preference for warmer temperatures.
-Increasing temperatures also decreased germination time (Fig. 3b) and uncertainty (Fig. 3c).
+Temperature had a positive effect on the final germination proportion (Fig. 2a), indicating a preference for warmer temperatures.
+Increasing temperatures also decreased mean germination time (Fig. 2b) and the germination uncertainty index (Fig. 2c).
 The effect of warmer temperatures was more intense in strict alpine than in generalist species.
 Seed mass and embryo:endosperm reduced the response to temperature: heavier and less endospermic seeds increased less their germination proportion and decreased less their germination time in warmer temperatures, although uncertainty did not show an interaction with mass or embryo:endosperm.

 Alternating temperatures